 Business arrangements with friends and relatives can create a conflict of interest if the relationship impairs an employee's ability to act fairly, objectively and in Macmillan's best interest.
 The employment of a close relative or the use of a company to which a relative or friend is connected is not prohibited; however, the employee is likely to be removed from hiring decisions and direct supervision of an employee, supplier or contractor to whom the employee is related.
-An employee is required to disclose to a manager, department head or Human Resources if they are closely related to a candidate for employment or other business opportunity at Macmillan.
+An employee is required to disclose to Compliance if they are closely related to a candidate for employment or other business opportunity at Macmillan.